Wednesday, March 12, 2025

 The lower floor is now the home offices for the "Societe des Amis du Museum Natural d'Historie Naturelle et du Jardin des Plantes" (friends of the Museums Membership office -- the blue door).

-The upper floor of this building was the laboratory of Henri Becquerel.
 Here's a side view of the building, where a special window can be seen.

 This area is also near an entrance to the labyrinth.
 A winding trail up a hill..

-There are these lions at one entrance.
+There are these lion statues at one entrance...

 You'll see monuments to past directors of the Jardin des Plantes throughout, along with a number of impressive trees.
 Here's the Cedar of Jussieau, planted by him in 1734 (he was one of the directors of the Jardin des Plantes museums)